theclonedude/TorToolkit-Telegram/readme.md

 ## Commands

-    leech - To Leech a torrent or download a direct link ytdl - Donwload YouTube Video
+    leech - To Leech or download a direct link ytdl - Donwload YouTube Video
     pytdl - Download YouTube Playlist
     about - About the bot